regolith-labs/ore-stake/README.md

 # ORE

-ORE Stake is a staking protocol for ORE.
+A staking protocol for ORE holders to receive a share of protocol revenues.

 ## API
 - [`Consts`](api/src/consts.rs) – Program constants.